 About the Author

-Kenneth Janken is professor of African American and Diaspora studies at the University of North Carolina at Chapel Hill and director of the UNC Center for the Study of the American South.
+Kenneth Janken is professor of African American and Diaspora studies at the University of North Carolina at Chapel Hill.

 For more information about Kenneth Robert Janken, visit the Author Page.

 “The subject matter is fascinating. . . [and] illustrative of how far Americans still have to go in bridging our society’s divisions.”—Publishers Weekly

 “Janken's highly recommended history of student racial protest provides a historical perspective on the current struggle for diversity within academia and the black lives matter movement.”--Library Journal